 Magnesium Market: Growing Demand for Strategic Metal

-MGX Minerals is looking at niche markets for magnesium oxide, including in waste water treatment and the manufacturing of wallboard.
+MGX Minerals is looking at niche markets for magnesium oxide—a key component in materials used to produce steel, cement and glass—including in waste water treatment and the manufacturing of wallboard.
 Magnesium oxide is beginning to significantly replace lime as the PH-balancer in the treatment of waste run-off from factories and mines, which is currently the largest use of CCM.
 Magnesium oxide in wallboard is commonly used in Asia.
 Exterior and interior wallboards made with magnesium oxide are known to be fire-resistant, mold proof, non-toxic, offer some structural integrity and hold up well in water.

-MGX Minerals’ Driftwood Creek property covers 776 hectares across three mineral tenures in the historic Golden mining district of the East Kootenay region of British Columbia.
-Currently, there are only two magnesite deposits in production in the US and Canada.
+MGX Minerals’ Driftwood Creek property covers 776 hectares across three mineral tenures in the Driftwood mining district 164 kilometers north of Cranbrook, BC.
+Currently there are only two magnesite deposits in production in the US and Canada.
 The company believes that Driftwood Creek could be one of the best undeveloped magnesite properties in North America.

-MGX Minerals has secured a 20-year mining lease for the Driftwood Creek magnesium project, and a 100-tonne bulk sample and NI 43-101 have been completed.
+MGX Minerals has secured a 20-year mining lease for the Driftwood Creek magnesium project.
+A 100-tonne bulk sample and an NI 43-101 resource estimate have been completed.
 Results include:

 - Measured and Indicated mineral resource totaling 8.028 million tonnes grading 43.31 percent magnesium oxide.

 - Inferred mineral resource totaling 846,000 tonnes grading 43.20 percent magnesium oxide.